 A current-day system on a chip (SoC) consists of several different processor subsystems together with memories and I/O interfaces.
-This course covers SoC design and modelling techniques with emphasis on architectural exploration, assertion-driven design and the concurrent development of hardware and embedded software.
-This is the "front end" of the design automation tool chain.
-(Back end material, such as design of individual gates, layout, routing and fabrication of silicon chips is mentioned but not examinable.)
+This course covers SoC design and modelling techniques with emphasis on power consumption and partition of functionality between hardware and software.
+We study high-level modelling techniques for rapid architectural exploration and assertion-driven design for correctness.
+We also look at the semantics of hardware description languages and discuss why or whether they should differ from software languages.